 The Fierce Nonviolence Pilgrimage

-An immersion program for young adults offering training and experience in the spirituality and practices of nonviolent social change in the lineage of Jesus of Nazareth, Mahatma Gandhi, and Martin Luther King, Jr.
+An immersion program for young adults exploring the spiritual roots and daily practices of nonviolent social change– where the inner work of the soul fuels the outer work of justice, in the lineage of Jesus of Nazareth, Mahatma Gandhi, and Martin Luther King, Jr.

 2025 Pilgrimage